Log onto Moodle to complete all required paperwork and health documents before coming to school.

 Strive for good grades.
 Visit CAAS if you would like tips on how to be a successful college student – time management, study skills, procrastination tips, etc.

 Find the ideal place for you to study.
 Living in a dorm or being a commuter leaves very little places to study in your living area.
-Try CAAS, the Wardman Library, Cultural Center, or The Spot lounge.
+Try CAAS, the Wardman Library, the Office of Equity and Inclusion, or The Spot lounge.
 Find a place suitable to your learning style.